LiveSqrd/docs/events.md

 ---
 - route *the key for onEvent*
 - date *the date to be executed if you put current date it will be ran asap*
+- hostname *if you want to limit what servers it is run on based on hostname of app*
 - params *the same params as in [express](http://expressjs.com/api#req.params)*
 - query *the same query as in [express](http://expressjs.com/api#req.query)*
 - body *the same body as in [express](http://expressjs.com/api#req.body)*